microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/customize-components/disambiguation.md

 ---
-title: "Microsoft Graph Toolkit disambiguation"
+title: "Microsoft Graph Toolkit component disambiguation"
-description: "Explaining the disambiguation feature and how to developers can use it" ms.localizationpriority: medium
+description: "Learn about the disambiguation feature of Microsoft Graph Toolkit and how to use it." ms.localizationpriority: medium
 author: gavinbarron
 ---

-# Microsoft Graph Toolkit disambiguation
+# Microsoft Graph Toolkit component disambiguation

 The Microsoft Graph Toolkit is built using [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 Web components use their tag name as a unique key when registering within a browser.
 Any attempt to register a component using a previously registered tag name results in an error being thrown when calling `CustomElementRegistry.define()`.
-In scenarios where multiple custom applications can be loaded into a single page this created issues for MGT, most notably in developing solutions using SharePoint Framework.
+In scenarios where multiple custom applications can be loaded into a single page, this created issues for Microsoft Graph Toolkit, most notably when developing solutions using SharePoint Framework.

-To mitigate this challenge we built the [`mgt-spfx`](https://github.com/microsoftgraph/microsoft-graph-toolkit/tree/main/packages/mgt-spfx) package.
-Using `mgt-spfx` developers can centralize the registration of MGT web components across all SPFx solutions deployed on the tenant.
-By reusing MGT components from a central location web parts from different solutions can be loaded into a single page without throwing errors.
-When using `mgt-spfx` all MGT based web parts in a SharePoint tenant use the same version of MGT.
+The [`mgt-spfx`](https://github.com/microsoftgraph/microsoft-graph-toolkit/tree/main/packages/mgt-spfx) package helps to mitigate this challenge.
+By using `mgt-spfx`, you can centralize the registration of Microsoft Graph Toolkit web components across all SPFx solutions deployed on the tenant.
+By reusing toolkit components from a central location, web parts from different solutions can be loaded into a single page without throwing errors.
+When you use `mgt-spfx`, all Microsoft Graph Toolkit-based web parts in a SharePoint tenant use the same version of the toolkit.

-To allow developers to build web parts using the latest version of MGT and load them on pages along with web parts that use v2.x of MGT, we've added a new disambiguation feature to MGT.
-Using this feature developers can specify a unique string to add to the tag name of all MGT web components in their application.
-When using disambiguation the suppied value is inserted as the second segment of the tag name, so when using `customElementHelper.withDisambiguation('foo')` the `<mgt-login>` tag is referenced using `<mgt-foo-login>`.
+The disambiguation feature enables you to build web parts using the latest version of Microsoft Graph Toolkit and load them on pages along with web parts that use v2.x.
+By using this feature, you can specify a unique string to add to the tag name of all toolkit web components in their application.
+When using disambiguation, the supplied value is inserted as the second segment of the tag name, so when using `customElementHelper.withDisambiguation('foo')` the `<mgt-login>` tag is referenced using `<mgt-foo-login>`.

 ## Usage in SharePoint Framework web parts with React

-When building SharePoint Framework web parts using React any component that imports from the `@microsoft/mgt-react` library must be asynchronously loaded after configuring the disambiguation setting.
+When building SharePoint Framework web parts, using React any component that imports from the `@microsoft/mgt-react` library must be asynchronously loaded after configuring the disambiguation setting.
 The `lazyLoadComponent` helper function exists to facilitate using `React.lazy` and `React.Suspense` to lazy load these components from the top level web part.
 The `lazyLoadComponent` function is provided in the `@microsft/mgt-spfx-utils` package.
 Because the disambiguation value is only used when rendering the web component there is no change to the way a given component is referenced in React code.

 Below is a minimal example web part that demonstrates how to use MGT with disambiguation in React based SharePoint Framework Web parts.
 A complete example is available in the [React SharePoint Web Part Sample](https://github.com/microsoftgraph/microsoft-graph-toolkit/blob/main/samples/sp-webpart/src/webparts/mgtDemo/MgtDemoWebPart.ts).